Shagun20-03/Shagun20-03/README.md

 ### Hi there 👋

+- 🎓 I'm currently pursuing B.Tech in Information Technology at Heritage Institute of Technology, Kolkata.
 - 🔭 I’m currently working on Frontend Web Development!
 - 🌱 I’m currently learning and practicing Data Structures and Algorithms!
 - 👯 I’m looking to collaborate on Open Source Projects!